Activision Blizzard wants California lawsuit paused due to alleged ethics violation

 According to the Equal Employment Opportunity Commission, a US federal agency that recently proposed a settlement with Activision Blizzard over similar claims, the DFEH lawyers behind California's suit used to work for them, and actually investigated Activision Blizzard on the federal level before taking up the case again in California, where they objected to the EEOC's settlement terms.
 Our article from last week goes into more detail about why the agencies are in conflict, but the short of it is that you're not allowed to do that.

-Activision Blizzard, a public company with a market capitalization of $60 billion, has unsurprisingly not passed up the opportunity to gain some tactical ground in the suit, and wants to see the evidence cited by the EEOC.
+Activision Blizzard, a public company with a market capitalization of $60 billion, would surely be violating some natural law if it passed up the opportunity to improve its tactical position in the suit, and wants to see the evidence cited by the EEOC.

 Separately, the Call of Duty and World of Warcraft publisher wants the case to be designated as "complex."
 Ironically, "complex" is one of the few legal terms that is simple to define: It literally means that Activision Blizzard wants the case moved to a court that's set up to handle the really tricky ones.